 - Locate the photo you want to save on Facebook, then click to open the photo.

-- On the top right corner, click on the menu button (3 dots).
+- On the top right corner, click the menu button (3 dots).

-- Then click on the save to device option.
+- Then click on the “Save photo” option.

 - Then the photo will be saved to your device immediately.

 How To Preserve Your Facebook Photos From Unauthorized Access

 You can prevent your Facebook photos from unauthorized access by following the steps below:

 - Open Facebook and click the menu button on the bottom right corner.

 - Scroll down and click “Settings & Privacy”, then click “Settings”.

 - Click on “Who can see what you share”.